 Visit our knowledge base to learn more or get in touch with support.

-Trapcode Particular is applied to a 2D layer and its particles live in their own 3D world.
-This means other layers in the composition won't automatically obscure the particles.
-The two Obscuration controls provide a way to insert a 3D layer into the particles' world.
+Since Trapcode Particular is applied to a 2D layer and the particles live in their own 3D world, other layers in the composition won't automatically obscure the particles.
+The Obscuration Layer provides a way to insert a 3D layer into the particles' world.

 Left to right, before and after Obscuration Layer is enabled.